Skip to main content

 “Determination is key.
 It can be overwhelming to keep up with technology, courses, projects, and more, but at Meredith you learn to reconnect with the drive that brought you to this point,” said Maribel.
 “There is nothing more gratifying than seeing the fruition of your hard work and perseverance when you reach your goals every semester.”

-Read more stories like this:social work adult education
+Read more stories like this:social work going strong wings - adult education